epics-containers/epics-containers.github.io/main/_sources/explanations/introduction.md.txt

 This project initially targets x86_64 Linux Soft IOCs and RTEMS IOC running on MVME5500 hardware.
-Soft IOCs that require access to hardware on the server (e.g. USB or PCIe) will be supported by mounting the hardware into the container (theses IOCS will not support Kubernetes failover).
+Soft IOCs that require access to hardware on the server (e.g. USB or PCIe) will be supported by mounting the hardware into the container (these IOCS will not support Kubernetes failover).

 Other linux architectures could be added to the Kubernetes cluster.
 We have tested arm64 native builds and will add this as a supported architecture